clojure-emacs/clojure-mode/README.md

 ### Font-locking Implementation

-As mentioned [above](https://github.com/clojure-emacs/clojure-mode#font-locking), the font-locking is implemented in terms of regular expressions with makes it both slow and inaccurate.
+As mentioned [above](https://github.com/clojure-emacs/clojure-mode#font-locking), the font-locking is implemented in terms of regular expressions which makes it both slow and inaccurate.

 ## Changelog